jenskutilek/RoboFont/README.md

 wait for remove overlaps, decompose, etc.

 If any errors occur, the error messages are displayed in the output window.

+This script is currently broken in RoboFont 1.6.

 TestInstallAllOpen.py
 ---------------------